Future Boy Conan: Production

-Spanning a total of 26 episodes, the series was produced by Nippon Animation and featured the directorial debut of Hayao Miyazaki, who also contributed to character designs and storyboards.
+Spanning a total of 26 episodes, the series was produced by Nippon Animation and featured the solo directorial debut of Hayao Miyazaki, (Note: Miyazaki earlier directed a Yuki's Sun pilot, but it was not picked up.) who also contributed to character designs and storyboards.
+It is the only television series Miyazaki fully directed.
 Other future prominent anime creators like Isao Takahata (storyboards, directing) and Yoshiyuki Tomino (storyboards) also worked on the series.

 Nippon Animation originally presented NHK with several proposals.
 At first a different story was favored, but eventually, The Incredible Tide novel was chosen.

 There was a preparation time of three months for the layout.
 Six months passed between the start of the key animation work and the airing of the first episode.
 Although a stock of eight episodes was already produced by that time, the show still went behind schedule.
 According to Miyazaki it "took [them] from ten days to two weeks to produce a single episode" and that if "NHK hadn't inserted a special program in there as a padding, it probably would have turned into a real wreck of a series.
 If we hadn't been working for NHK, we never could have pulled Conan off."

-The staff was happy to work on a more upbeat story after 3000 Leagues in Search of Mother.
+The staff was willing to work on a more upbeat story after 3000 Leagues in Search of Mother.

 In a 1983 interview with Yōkō Tomizawa from Animage, Miyazaki stated that he only worked on the show under the condition that he was allowed to change the story.
 He disliked the pessimistic world view of the original story, feeling it was a reflection of Alexander Key's own fears and insecurities.
 He wanted a story aimed at children to be more optimistic, stating "[e]ven if someone's lost all hope for the future, I think it is incredibly stupid to go around stressing this to children.
 Emphasize it to adults if you have to, but there's no need to do so to children.
 It would be better to simply not say anything at all."

 Miyazaki further made an effort to distance himself from the notion of High Harbor representing North America and Industria representing the Soviet Union.
 In order to do this, he even considered making the setting more Japanese.
 For example, in his version of the story, the people of High Harbor would grow rice instead of wheat and eat using chopsticks.
 But this "would have led to all sorts of other problems", so he eventually dropped the idea.

 One scene of Jimsy smoking cigarettes was removed by NHK before the airing of the episode.
 Miyazaki admitted that he put "way too much of [his] own feelings into episode eight", specifically the underwater "kiss" scene.
 He had grown fonder of Lana by episode 5 and 6 and "realized that [the show] incorporated the exact same story line of a manga [he] had created back in [his] student days" to the point where even the shots were arranged in the same way.